jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_06.md

    git commit -m "new service"
    git push
    ```
-   > **Notes:** Wait for the run of the smoke tests pipeline (after build and deploy)
+   > **Notes:** Wait for the run of the smoke tests pipeline (after build and deploy).
-   > You should then receive an alert notification email triggered by a failed test
+   > You will receive an alert notification email triggered by a failed test.

 1. Navigate back to Azure DevOps to investigate the logs of the smoke test pipeline.